 - Nominate a time-keeper and/or put a clock front and center.

-- Nominate a note-taker and provide him/her with whiteboard, flipchart, or other tools needed.
+- Nominate a note-taker and provide them with a whiteboard, flipchart, or other tools needed.

 2. Move Your Session Forward